I hope you didn’t think I was playing with Diz? — That’s absolutely not the case.

 The 2nd Meeting

 The other day I just walked into this hotel Symphonie right in front of the Philharmonie.
-There we met for three hours.
+The visit lasted three hours.
 I was almost silent watching my „god“ and his way of fooling around with the guys of the band.
-He was such a kind man!
+He was such a kind and funny man!
 I even played on his trumpet, then a light-weight Schilke I guess.
 Diz, in the elevator: „Cool articulation.“

 Before I‘d told him: „Now I can tell all my friends ‘I played on Dizzy’s horn’!“ He: „They would wonder what kind of horn that would have been!“ Laughing his typical bleat.
 Later we had breakfast.

-In later years I could have bite my ass (German expression) why I didn’t protest and didn’t praise at least his really great solo on Perdido at Massey Hall on May 15, 1953!
+In later years I could have bitten my ass (German expression) that I didn’t protest and why I didn’t praise at least his really great solo on Perdido at Massey Hall on May 15, 1953 (feel free to click for listening to the complete album).

 But I just shut my mouth for almost three hours because I was so happy about meeting my master.
 He knew that, I guess.
 After asking him what he thought about my now and then favorite trumpeter/ composer Booker Little, he repeated his name with amazement and added Lee Morgan.